Am Cyanide case

 The Am Cyanide case covers fourteen suspected serial murders by cyanide poisoning in Thailand from 2015 and 2023.
 It is so-called by the media after the nickname of the accused, Sararat Rangsiwuthaporn (สรารัตน์ รังสิวุฒาภรณ์), and her modus operandi.

+Investigation

-Her poisonings began in 2015, but the case became public attention in April 2023 following the death of Siriporn Khanwong, a friend of Sararat's.
+The poisonings began in 2015, but the case gained public attention in April 2023 following the death of Siriporn Khanwong, a friend of Sararat's.
 Sararat and Siriporn had gone to a river in Ratchaburi province to take part in a Buddhist protection ritual together, after which Siriporn fainted and died on the riverbank.
 Following this, Sararat was arrested on 20 April and was denied bail.
 In the aftermath, families of previous victims, almost all of whom had personal connections to Sararat but whose deaths had been ruled to be of natural causes, came forward with their suspicions.

-The ensuing investigation linked Sararat to fourteen suspected murders, plus one poisoning whose victim survived.
-The victims were friends and acquaintances whom Sararat either had borrowed money from or killed to steal their possessions.
-Police said that she was apparently motivated by an online gambling addiction.
+The investigation linked Sararat to fourteen suspected murders and one non-fatal poisoning.
+Police said the victims were friends and acquaintances from whom she had borrowed or stolen money, or whose possessions she intended to take.
+She was alleged to have used cyanide to poison her victims between 2015 and 2023, and investigators stated that she appeared to be motivated by an online gambling addiction.
+Authorities estimated that she had obtained more than THB 5,000,000 (€130,000) from the victims before poisoning them.